bmjcode/pywebarchive/README.md

 **pywebarchive** is a Python 3 module for reading Apple's `.webarchive` files.
 It includes Webarchive Extractor, a tool to convert those files to standard HTML pages that you can open in any browser.

 pywebarchive is stable enough for everyday use.
-It remains in alpha because its support for the `.webarchive` format is a work in progress; in particular, some pages using advanced HTML5 features may not convert perfectly.
+It remains in beta because its support for the `.webarchive` format is a work in progress; in particular, some pages using advanced HTML5 features may not convert perfectly.

 ## Webarchive Extractor